-Bob Casey, Dem senator from Pennsylvania, says antibody test shows he had coronavirus
+Sen. Bob Casey reveals positive test for coronavirus antibodies

 CLICK HERE TO GET THE FOX NEWS APP

-Given the uncertainly, Casey and Kaine both said they'll continue to follow the advice of public health experts and wear masks and follow social distancing guidelines.
+Given the uncertainly, Casey and Kaine both said they'll continue to follow the advice of public health experts by wearing masks and follow social distancing guidelines.
 Meanwhile, Paul has chosen not to wear a mask, claiming immunity.

 Fox News' Tyler Olson contributed to this report.